jrlarsen/GetProgramming/README.md

 * Example 3 - Browser and server based version.
 Information to and from the server.
 Multiple players.
 Saving data locally and on the server.

-## Part 2 - Castles and Characters
+## Part 2 - Characters and Components
 Building the components that will be used in the full program.
-Intro to jsBin and how to interact with the code examples.
+Key programming concepts:
+* variables and values
+* functions, arguments and efficiency
+* basic intro to objects

 ### Chapter 3 - [Players and Properties](https://github.com/jrlarsen/AdventuresInCode/blob/master/Chpt3/chapter3.md)
 Variables, basic objects, properties.